leon1067/X-UI-Log-Analyzer/README.md

 If you encounter any further issues or need more details, please provide additional information.
 Now, the error section has been removed from the template.
 In the specified directory (/usr/local/x-ui/), a file named access.log will be created to store the data.
 "Alright, now let's move on to step two, which is live monitoring of traffic logs for each user.
-Edit and translate this."

 ---

 ### Pre-requisites for the Script Execution: